Hello Design Sketchers!

 When I was a teen,

-I remember seeing in Paris young people sitting in the museum holding their green portfolio for artists drawing sculptures, painting, rare findings…
+I remember seeing in Paris young people sitting in the museum holding their green portfolios for artists drawing sculptures, paintings, rare findings…

 Years later,